|

 It's better to think about this now, rather than when it

 happens.
-You can hear a couple of stories in our Things to
+You can hear a couple of stories in our

-Think About Before Ordering VoIP, below.
+Think About Before Ordering VoIP

-Check out Things
+to check out Things

 to Think About Before Ordering VoIP for a much more detailed list

-of CLEC, Cable and VoIP phone line quirks.
+of CLEC, Cable and VoIP phone line quirks

 If you're having echo problems,

-take a look at our Echo & DTMF Problem
+Echo & DTMF Problem

-Tech Bulletin.
+Tech Bulletin

 |